 Next stop, drive north across the Golden Gate Bridge to unforgettable Point Reyes National Seashore.

-Journey north through coastal mountains and valleys to this remarkable peninsula at the north end of Marin County.
-Jutting dozens of miles out into the sea, this extraordinary peninsula is loaded with amazing discoveries, including remarkable wildlife, deep forests, dramatic sea cliffs, and remote beaches.
+Follow the coast, past broad Stinson Beach and the sparkling Bolinas Lagoon (a great place for kayaking and birding) to this extraordinary peninsula.
+Jutting dozens of miles out into the sea, Point Reyes is loaded with amazing discoveries, including remarkable wildlife, deep forests, dramatic sea cliffs, and remote beaches.

 To get yourself oriented, stop by the outstanding Bear Valley Nature Center, with kid-friendly displays, maps, and helpful rangers.
 The fairly flat, stroller-friendly Bear Valley Trail makes a popular leg-stretch or bike ride.